 Accidents involving a semi-truck present unique legal issues.
 Commercial truck drivers must meet higher safety standards than other drivers.
 State and federal regulations require extensive documentation related to the safety of both the driver and the truck.
 Any litigation against a truck-driver most often involves the truck-driver’s employer.
 Therefore, it is important to engage attorneys with experience specifically in truck accidents.

 If you or a family member has been injured in a crash involving a semi-truck, your first priority should be to obtain proper medical care.
 Your next step should be to contact an experienced truck accident attorney to ensure that your rights are protected.
-The attorneys at Suk Law Firm have represented numerous truck crash victims and their families for over 40 years.
+The attorneys at Suk Law Firm have represented numerous truck crash victims and their families.
 We have won large verdicts and settlements of over one million dollars for truck crash victims.
 We also routinely handle much smaller cases involving lesser injuries.
 If you have been injured in a truck crash, you may be entitled to compensation for lost wages, medical expenses, impairment, disfigurement, and pain and suffering.

 Depending on the facts of the case, the statute of limitations — the time during which you must file a claim — for a motor vehicle accident may be anywhere between two and six years, longer if a minor is involved.
 It is critical that you take action as soon as possible so as to preserve evidence, contact witnesses, and ensure that your rights are protected.